ocavue/starter-monorepo/README.md

 ## Deployment

-This monorepo is ready to deploy to platforms like Vercel.
-Each application can be deployed separately:
+This monorepo is configured for seamless deployment to Vercel.
+Each app can be deployed independently:

-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repo to Vercel
-2. Set the root directory for each application (e.g., `apps/astro-app`)
+2. Select the app's root directory (e.g., `apps/astro-app`)
-3. Configure build settings according to the application

-For detailed deployment instructions, see [Vercel's monorepo documentation](https://vercel.com/docs/monorepos).

-The two applications are deployed to Vercel:
+The monorepo structure is fully compatible with Vercel's build system.
+For advanced configuration options, check [Vercel's monorepo docs](https://vercel.com/docs/monorepos).

+Live demos:

 - Astro app: https://starter-monorepo-astro-app.vercel.app/
 - Documentation: https://starter-monorepo-docs.vercel.app/

+For every pull request, Vercel will automatically deploy the changes to a preview URL.